x620/addons-dev/pos_discount_total_pin/README.rst

  Restrict set discounts for all POS Orders
 ===========================================

-The module depends on the pos_discount_total module which allow set discount for all selected POS Orders.
-It module disallow it ability for users hasn't access.
+The module depends on the pos_pin module.
+Before POS order validation the module checks whether the order with discount.
+If it does then a cashier get popup with selection users.
+A sale is take place if the selected user has group which is specified in the POS config parameter "Total Discount Group".
+Otherwise the sale is rejected.

 Credits
 =======